WHITECLAY MAKERSPACE 501(c)(3)

 WHAT IS A MAKER SPACE?

-The Maker space will be a safe space for local Pine Ridge/Whiteclay artists and craftspeople to create.
+The Makerspace will be a safe space for our local Pine Ridge/Whiteclay artists and craftspeople to create.
 The space will be equipped with tools such as:

 other specialized and standard tools and equipment.

 There will be a place for artists to obtain supplies, mentor, collaborate, teach classes and safely store pieces in process.
-The Maker space will also provide storefront and online sales to add support and stability for local artists.
+The Makerspace will also provide storefront and online sales to add support and stability for our local artists.

 WHY BUILD A MAKER SPACE?

 In the wake of the liquor stores being closed, the maker space was an obvious first choice.
-The lack of safe work spaces, storage, access to resources, have plagued local artists for decades.
+The lack of safe work spaces, storage, and access to resources here have plagued our local artists for decades.
+An estimated 30 percent of all Native peoples are practicing or potential artists and most live below the poverty line.
+(Market Study, First People’s Fund)

 WHY in WHITECLAY, Nebraska?

-First of all, it is next to a huge, underserved population of talented artists and youth on the Pine Ridge Reservation.
+First of all, Whiteclay is next to a huge, underserved population of talented artists and youth on the Pine Ridge Reservation.
+51 percent of Native households on Pine Ridge Reservation depend on home-based enterprises for cash income.
+79 percent of those home-based enterprises on Pine Ridge Reservation consist of some form of traditional arts.
+(Market Study, First People’s Fund)

 As of April 2017, the four beer stores were shut down.
-Creating this maker space in Whiteclay will bring hope and help restore the opportunity, and community vibrancy that Whiteclay beer sales stole.
+Creating this maker space in Whiteclay will bring hope and help restore the opportunity, and community vibrancy that Whiteclay beer sales stole from us.

 HOW WILL THE MAKER SPACE SUSTAIN ITSELF?